Best Trekking packages in Nepal – Which one to choose

 Trekker in Langtang Region – best trekking packages in Nepal

-Helambu, the region closest to Kathmandu, can be approached from the northeast rim of the Kathmandu valley.
-It is inhabited mainly by people called Yolmo.
 The hill scenery and culture make up for the lack of spectacular, up-close mountain views, and the serene trails are a refreshing change of pace, especially when combined with treks in Langtang and Gosainkunda.
 Langtang Valley Trek, Gosainkunda Lake Trek, and Helambu Trekking are the best trekking packages in Nepal in this Langtang region.

-Outside of the three regions outlined above are many places undiscovered by most travelers, including Manaslu, an up-and-coining destination to rival adjacent Annapurna.
+Outside of the three regions outlined above are many places undiscovered by most travelers, including the Manaslu, an up-and-coining destination to rival the adjacent Annapurna region.
 In lesser-known areas, especially in the mid-hills, few lodges or facilities have been set up strictly for tourists, and some trail sections might be challenging to follow.
-Physical comfort along alternative trails might be at a minimum.
-The rewards are visiting scenic, pristine areas in the heartland of Nepal and meeting hill people, the soul of Nepali culture, in traditional settings.

 Thorong La Pass

 Areas off the beaten path will be largely unaffected by modernization, and the experience will be unforgettable.
 Trails through these areas are not for everyone.
 Considerable resilience, a spirit of adventure, and an open mind are needed.
 It is perhaps best to consider the first trek on a more established tourist trail.
-As your experience grows, take on more in-depth journeys.
-Manaslu Trekking, Nar Phu Valley Trek, and Tsum Valley Trekking are the best trekking packages in this area.

 Best Trekking Packages in Nepal (Western)

-For people interested in the undiscovered areas in the country’s west, remember that there are few facilities for travelers, and even food is sometimes unavailable.
-Intrepid folk aiming for Jumla (and on to Rara Lake) can reach the destination by a hard-going seasonal road that regularly washes out or by scheduled planes from Kathmandu.
 Still, it is easier to connect through airfields in Nepalganj or Surkhet and then fly into Jumla.
 Travelers might share the plane with heavy bags of rice from the Nepal Food Corporation and U.N.
 Food Program, as the area is regularly short on food.
 Upper Dolpo Trek, Lower Dolpo Trek, and Rara Lake Trek are the best trekking packages in Nepal.

 Limi Valley Trek